Frando/async-osc/README.md

   </h3>
 </div>

-This crate implements an async interface on the [OSC 1.0](https://web.archive.org/web/20201211193930/http://opensoundcontrol.org/spec-1_0) protocol
+This crate implements an async interface on the [OSC 1.0](https://web.archive.org/web/20201211193930/http://opensoundcontrol.org/spec-1_0) protocol.
+It uses [`async-std`](https://docs.rs/async-std) for async networking and [`rosc`](https://docs.rs/rosc) for OSC encoding and decoding.

 ## Installation
 ```sh